omarbenites/meta-programming-in-r/chapters/03_environment_inside_function_call.md

 g(x = 5 * x)
 ```

 A common use for `substitute` is to get the expression provided to a function as a string.
 This is used in the `plot` function, for instance, to set the default labels of a plot to the expressions `plot` is called with.
 Here, `substitute` is used in combination with the `departs` function.
-This function takes an expression and translate it into its text representation.
+This function takes an expression and translates it into its text representation.

 ```{r}
 f <- function(x) {